mint cultivation farming guide for beginners

 How to Start Mint Cultivation Business (Pudina) – Information Guide

 Do you want to start mint cultivation?
-If you are interested to start this farming, read this article to understand the profitability, benefits, and various steps associated with starting mint farming or popularly called pudina locally.
+If you are interested in starting this farming, read this article to understand the profitability, benefits, and various steps associated with starting mint farming popularly called pudina locally.

 Mints belong to the genus Mentha, in the family Labiatae (Lamiaceae).
 The botanical name is Mentha arvensis, Mentha Citrita.
 Peppermint is a summer-growing perennial with upright, usually purplish, smooth stems growing to 1 m in height.